 - usually include convenient features and plugins for, as you might expect, working with code

-Some advanced PHP developers tend to use PhpStorm (opens new window), which is a more complex and specialized commercial Integrated Development Environment (IDE) specifically geared toward PHP development.
+Some PHP developers prefer PhpStorm (opens new window), a more complex and specialized commercial Integrated Development Environment (IDE) specifically geared toward PHP development.

-There are plenty of other options you’re free to use, just know that the rest of our steps and screenshots in this tutorial will assume you’re using VS Code.
+There are plenty of other options you could use, just know the rest of our steps and screenshots in this tutorial will assume you’re using VS Code.